Dmitry-Borodkin/voidc/doc/tutorial.md

 of C's `printf` function.
 But that's enough for the second unit which calls this function with sacramental greeting message as an argument.

+**Essential Note:** it is very important to understand the consequences of this *parse-compile-execute* architecture of the Viodc's "mainloop"...
+It's the key to ~enormous~ extensibility of the Void as a language.
+This structure intendend to be seen as the ~back~door to the compiler.
+You just open the curly brace and enter the compiler as your workshop...
+This is why these curly braces are *magic* :wink:.